section-engineering-education/engineering-education/content/articles/servlet-filter-api/index.md

 #### Explanation:
 - When a request enters the Web Container, it is checked to see whether any filters have URL patterns that match the incoming URL.
 - The Web `Container` sends requests to the first filter with a matching URL pattern to execute its function.

-First Filter then checks if a second `Filter` is available with marching URL, and the code of that filter is run, which will continue until no more filters with URL patterns match are found.
+The first filter then checks if a second `Filter` is available with matching URL, and the code of that filter is run, which will continue until no more filters with URL patterns match are found.

 If there are no errors, the request is forwarded to the destination Servlet.
 As a result, we know that the request will only be delivered to the destination servlet after completing all relevant Filters successfully.

 The servlet returns the response to the caller, and then the response is delivered to the Web Container, who then passes it on to the client.

-### Filter usage and its advantages.
+### Filter usage and its advantages
 Filters are used in the following fields:
-1. Verification.
+- Verification.
-2. Image Conversion.
+- Image Conversion.
-3. Compression of data.
+- Compression of data.
-4. Encryption.
+- Encryption.
-5. Auditing and logging, to name a few.
+- Auditing and logging, to name a few.

 #### Filter usage
 We can come with the following usage of the filter based on the application areas mentioned above:
-1. Compression of data.
+- Compression of data.
-2. Keeping track of all inbound requests.
+- Keeping track of all inbound requests.
-3. Assists in the activation of resource access events.
+- Assists in the activation of resource access events.
-4. Used in encryption and decryption of data.
+- Used in encryption and decryption of data.
-5. Used in the validation of input.
+- Used in the validation of input.
-6. Conversion.
+- Conversion.

-#### Advantages.
+#### Advantages
 - Filters can be changed or replaced with a different Filter.
 In this case, the filter is pluggable.
 - There is no dependent on another resource for one of the filters.
 - Filters require less upkeep.